 Table Mountain

 Table Mountain is perhaps one of the most iconic sights in Cape Town.
 It's doable with and without a guide.
 The hike is a (usually pretty warm!)
 3-4 hour hike depending on your fitness level.
 There are also some really fun ways to do Table Mountain, including abseiling off it!
-This is so much fun and really not to be missed!
+I did this myself and it is so much fun and really not to be missed!

 Again, this is something you need to pre-book though.